Power and Freedom in Mechanisms: Freedom

 Note that this proposition does not rule out $\phi=\psi$ or $i=j$.
 Hence, if we set $i=j$, they connect the freedom of choice (in a cardinal sense) that an agent enjoys under two mechanisms to the welfare they enjoy under the two mechanism.
 Alternatively, holding the mechanism constant, we can compare the situation of two agents in the same mechanism, and find that if one agent enjoys more freedom than another, they will fare better in a stochastic dominance sense.

-So that result can be considered a cardinal analogue of lemma~\ref{lemma:indiv.menu.welfare}: both show that an agent has a larger menu (either in an inclusion or a cardinal sense) if and only if she is better off in terms of welfare (either in deterministic terms, or in the sense of a higher probability of obtaining an outcome ranked higher in her preferences list).
+The result can be considered a cardinal analogue of lemma~\ref{lemma:indiv.menu.welfare}: both show that an agent has a larger menu (either in an inclusion or a cardinal sense) if and only if she is better off in terms of welfare (either in deterministic terms, or in the sense of a higher probability of obtaining an outcome ranked higher in her preferences list).

 Can this result be generalised when others’ preferences are random too?
-Under the assumption of $R_{i}$ (resp. $R'_{j})$ uniformly random and independent from $R_{-i}$ (resp. $R'_{-j}$) -- the “impartial culture” assumption often invoked in voting theory --, Appendix~\ref{appendix:delta-rank} provides elements of an answer: first, the forward direction from the equivalence above remains true (corollary~\ref{cor:delta-rank}); second, the expected size of the menu is proportional to the probability of obtaining the preferred outcome, i.e. $ \mathbb{E}[\Delta^\phi_{i|i}(R_{-i})] = | A_i|\times \mathbb{P}[\rho_i^\phi(R) = 1]$ (corollary~\ref{cor:probability-preferred-outcome}).
+Under the assumption of $R_{i}$ (resp. $R'_{j})$ uniformly random and independent from $R_{-i}$ (resp. $R'_{-j}$) -- the “impartial culture” assumption often invoked in voting theory --, Appendix~\ref{appendix:delta-rank} provides elements of an answer: first, the forward direction from the equivalence above remains true (corollary~\ref{cor:delta-rank}); second, the expected size of the menu is proportional to the probability of obtaining the preferred outcome, i.e. $ \mathbb{E}[|\mathcal{M}_{i|i}^\phi(R_{-i})|] = | A_i|\times \mathbb{P}[\rho_i^\phi(R) = 1]$ (corollary~\ref{cor:probability-preferred-outcome}).

-To conclude this section, note that a possible use of the $\Delta$ index is in cases where we do not know with certainty $R_{-i}$, the other players' preference profile, but only a probability distribution for it.
-Then we can compute the expected $\Delta$ index.
+To conclude this section, note that a possible use of the cardinal index is in cases where we do not know with certainty $R_{-i}$, the other players' preference profile, but only a probability distribution allowing us to compute the expected cardinal index.

 \begin{example} We have mentioned above that in a binary voting game $\phi$, under a given profile of opposing preferences, an agent's menu includes the two possible outcomes if she is decisive, but only a singleton if she is not.
 Therefore, under a given probability distribution for $R_{-i}$: